-The National Brownfield Forum was established by DCLG (now MHCLG) and Defra in 2011.
+The National Brownfield Forum was established by DCLG (now DLUHC) and Defra in 2011.
 The aim of the Forum is to promote the sustainable use of land.
 It brings together private and public sector organisations to take an open and forward looking strategic overview of current and future land use issues including:

 - taking into consideration the full range of social, economic and environmental factors in informing the development and implementation of Government policy,

 - supporting the development, dissemination and adoption of best practice by regulators, practitioners and problem-owners

 - identifying key challenges as they arise and seeking appropriate resolutions

 The Forum considers UK-wide issues and references overseas experience where appropriate.
 Representation of organisations on the Forum is be kept under review, and seeks to represent a broad spectrum of interests.